 By taking the right steps and leveraging a comprehensive platform such as Eva’s technology and intelligence, you can use backend keywords to your advantage, increasing sales and profits while increasing visibility and organic rankings among key products.

-If you want to move forward your business and increase your profit, Eva’s holistic capabilities can help you whenever you are in need.
-All you have to do is to book a demo now or start 15 day free trial, risk free withal.
+If you want to move forward with your business and increase your profit, Eva’s holistic capabilities can help you whenever you are in need.
+All you have to do is to start your 15-day Free Trial.

 What’s the difference between bytes and characters?